dfederm/dfederm.github.io/_posts/2021-01-18-creating-a-blog-using-github-pages.md

 ## Configuring the site

-This is the primary configuration for the site as a whole.
+`_config.yml` is the primary configuration for the site as a whole.
 It describes how to build the site, site-wide configuration, and custom site-wide variables you may want to define.

 The new site template hits a few of the major configurations, however I'd recommend adding a few more: